-Once per semester, undergraduate students gather for the College Writing Research Festival to present their research, collected across an entire semester.
-Presenting in waves, in several different rooms, speakers have the chance to ask questions and engage with peers, develop an academic community bigger than any one classroom ... and eat a hard-earned meal during RRR Week.
+Every semester, more than 300 undergraduate CW R4B: Reading, Composition & Research students gather for the College Writing Research Festival to present their final projects.
+Speaking in waves, students have the chance to test ideas, ask questions, engage with an audience of their peers in other sections, and develop an academic community bigger and richer than any one classroom.

 - "The Middle East & North Africa: Democratization through Social Media & the Internet"

 - "Problematic Values for Native American Art: How Museums Display Art"